-Buying a car is a huge decision and a big investment, so it’s important to do some checks – especially when buying second hand.
+Buying your first car is a huge decision and a big investment, so it’s important to do some checks – especially when buying second hand.
 There are lots of costs to consider and you need to work out what type of vehicle meets your needs.
 Most of all you want to make sure that the car you buy is safe and reliable, and secondly you want to make sure you’re not getting ripped off.

 Here are some guidelines for buying your first car.
 It’s an exciting time but can also be overwhelming, so the best piece of advice is not to rush into anything you’re not 100% sure about.
 Many people view and test drive a number of cars before making a decision.